wp-plugins/hackadelic-widgetvoodoo/readme.txt

 Tested up to: 2.7
 Stable tag: 1.0.3

-Turns sidebar widgets into collapsible, cool AJAX-type citizens.
+Morphs your sidebar widgets into collapsible, cool AJAX-type citizens.

 == Description ==